HenrikBengtsson/x86-64-level/README.md

 time.
 It will only do so if it reach the part of the code that uses a too new CPU instruction.

-In contrast, if we compile the software on the older x86-64-v3 machine, the produced binary will only use x86-64-v3 instructions and will therefor also run on the newer x86-64-v4 machine.
+In contrast, if we compile the software towards the older x86-64-v3 machine, the produced binary will only use x86-64-v3 instructions and will therefor also run on the newer x86-64-v4 machine.